-(You may need to leave the U.S. on May 28 depending on the routing in order to arrive in Cuzco on May 29.)
+(You may need to leave the U.S. on May 26 depending on the routing in order to arrive in Cuzco on May 27.)

-Day 1, May 29 > Arrive in Lima, fly to Cuzco (11,200')
+Day 1, May 27 Arrive in Lima, fly to Cuzco (11,200')

 Fly to Cuzco, Peru, via Lima (you will need to depart the U.S. the previous day-most flights are overnight).
 You will be met upon your arrival in Cuzco (11,200') and transferred to the Hotel El Mercado, a lovely renovated 18th-century colonial manor house located about three blocks from the main square.
 After meeting your trip leader you can take rest, acclimatize, have lunch, or take a walk around this charming city, once the capital of the Inca Empire and now a treasure trove of ornate cathedrals side by side with artisan shops offering all sorts of colorful handicrafts for sale.
 Lunch and dinner on your own at one of the many fine restaurants in town.

-Hotel El Mercado or similar of Inca history and civilization.
-We'll visit Kencho, noted for its fine stone carvings, Tambo Machay, with its fountains and ceremonial baths, Koricancha (the Temple of the sun), Sacsayhuaman, a majestic fortress known for its incredible zigzag walls made of blocks of stone put together without any mortar in the classic Inca manner, the Cathedral, and many more attractions.
-Lunch on your own in Cuzco.
-In the afternoon, Cuzco is yours to relax or explore on your own.
-Wander up and down the busy streets, where the remains of Inca architecture lie alongside Spanish convents and cathedrals, and poke around in the many shops and stalls.
-In the evening we'll gather for a "welcome" dinner and trip briefing.
+Hotel JW Marriott El Convento Cusco or similar

-Day 2, May 30 ▶ Cuzco (11,200')
+Day 2, May 28 > Cuzco (11,200')